 An Athens, Ohio native, Winter Wilson is an undergraduate senior double major in Environmental Studies and Journalism in the Honors Tutorial College (HTC), and is a current Voinovich Scholar with the Dabelko Research Group.
 During the summer of 2017, Winter interned at the Woodrow Wilson Center in Washington, D.C. and at adelphi in Berlin, Germany.
 In 2018, Winter interned for the World Wildlife Fund, in Washington, D.C., where she helped to organize and create communications for the Global Science team.
 Winter worked on her HTC dual thesis focused on climate change communication and skepticism around the world, and coupled the report with a documentary series on the human dimensions of climate change.
 Winter is interested in compounding climate fragility risks and is exploring how social entrepreneurship can provide solutions to some of the most pressing environmental challenges our world faces today.
 On campus, Winter was also a Cutler Scholar, Ohio Fellow, and University Innovation Fellow.
 She is pursuing a Masters of Environmental Management with a Business and Environment track at Yale’s School of the Environment on Fall 2020.

 Jeremiah O. Asaka is an Assistant Professor of Security Studies at Sam Houston State University.
 Previously he was a Lecturer in Global Studies at Middle Tennessee State University.
 He is a 2014 graduate of Ohio University’s Master of Science in Environmental Studies program.
-During his time as a student in the program, he contributed to the Dabelko Research Group’s work on climate change and human security.
+During his time as a student in the program, he contributed to the Dabelko Research Group’s work on climate change and human security and he did his thesis about Mobile Phone Technology and Natural Resource Access in the Drought Prone Samburu County, Kenya.
 He is an alumnus of Pennsylvania State University’s Sustainable Climate Risk Management (SCRiM) summer school and the University of Massachusetts Boston’s National Science Foundation (NSF) funded Integrative Graduate Education and Research Traineeship (IGERT) fellowship.
 He has publications in the Journal of Arid Environments; The Round Table: The Commonwealth Journal of International Affairs; New Security Beat blog of the Woodrow Wilson International Center for Scholars’ Environmental Change and Security Program; Adelphi’s Environment, Conflict and Cooperation online platform; the Conversation; Routledge Handbook of the Resources Nexus; and Routledge Handbook of Environmental Conflicts and Peacebuilding among others.
 His teaching and research interests lie in the following areas: global environmental politics and governance; human security dimensions of climate change; biodiversity-security nexus; environmental conflict and peacebuilding; globalization; critical theory; mixed methods research; field research; and sub-Saharan Africa with a special focus on Kenya.
 Find more about his work here.